 "Nothing wrong with a good shooting as long as the right people get shot"....Robert DiNiro

-SE 'PRO' Stage IV Race Kit installed, SE Variable Pressure Clutch, Thunderheader Racing 2 into 1 Exhaust System, SE Orange 'Phat' plug wires, mag wheels buffed out by hand, orange engine paint accents done myself, and too much wax...lol
+SE 'PRO' Stage IV Race Kit installed, SE Variable Pressure Clutch, Thunderheader Racing 2 into 1 Exhaust System, SE Orange 'Phat' plug wires, a few other top secret highly classified goodies, mag wheels buffed out by hand, orange engine paint accents done myself, and too much wax...lol